MicrosoftDocs/winrt-api/windows.devices.pointofservice/magneticstripereaderstatus.md

 # MagneticStripeReaderStatus

 ## -description
-Defines the constants that indicates the device authentication status.
+Defines the constants that indicate the device authentication status.

 ## -enum-fields
 ### -field Unauthenticated:0